johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

     He st...
 ```

 So there you go.
-There's plenty I still want to add to my wrapper (save lyrics to file, natural language processing, etc.) so head to my GitHub repository for the latest version of the code.
+There's still plenty I plan to add to my code (save lyrics to file, natural language processing, etc.) so check out my GitHub for the latest version of the code.

 Let me know what you think!
-I'd be happy for suggestions and collaborators.